CHESTER CHEST™ WITH PORT ACCESS ARM

 Product Dimensions: 15.6”x 23.5”x 10” (39.69cm x 59.69cm x 25.4cm )

 WHAT IS INCLUDED WITH A NEW CHESTER CHEST™?

 Chester Chest™ includes a life size torso, with a real Implanted Vascular Access Device (IVAD), tunneled central venous catheter, Outer Tissue Flap, three difficult accessing inserts, a tubing set with a simulated blood reservoir bag, simulated blood, a slightly raised external jugular opening for placement of an external jugular catheter, opening for the placement of a subclavian catheter, a detachable right arm with a 20g IV catheter in place, a dual 5 Fr PICC, a recessed area with palpable tissue flap for an optional peripheral port, talc powder and User’s Manual.

 IS THERE ANYTHING ELSE I NEED TO GET FOR CHESTER CHEST™?

 If you plan to transport your model from one location to another, you may want to purchase the 0401 Optional Carrying Case.
-You can also order the 0417 Optional Peripheral Port and/or a 0410 Triple Lumen Catheter in either the subclavian or external jugular position.
+You can also order a 0410 Triple Lumen Catheter in either the subclavian or external jugular position.
 Alternatively, you can send us the IVADs and catheters your institution uses and we will install them at no charge with the purchase of a new model.